Tinkoff/gatling-template.g8/src/main/g8/README.md

 Gatling logs:
 CONSOLE_LOGGING=ON - turn on console logging
 FILE_LOGGING=ON - turn on logging in file "target/gatling/gatling.log"
-GRAYLOG_LOGGING=ON - turn on logging in graylog
+GRAYLOG_LOGGING=ON - turn on logging in Graylog
     graylog params:
-        GRAYLOG_HOST - graylog host
+        GRAYLOG_HOST - Graylog host
-        GRAYLOG_PORT - on which port graylog input is GRAYLOG_STREAM - name of graylog stream
+        GRAYLOG_PORT - on which port Graylog input is GRAYLOG_STREAM - the name of Graylog stream

-Gatling metrics in influxdb:
+Gatling metrics in InfluxDB:
 GRAPHITE_HOST - influxdb with configured graphite plugin host GRAPHITE_PORT - see /etc/influxdb/influxdb.conf: bind-address
 INFLUX_PREFIX - see /etc/influxdb/influxdb.conf: database
 ```

-Also you can pass all params from gatling-picatinny or use custom params
+Also, you can pass all params from Gatling-picatinny or use custom params
 read: https://github.com/Tinkoff/gatling-picatinny/blob/master/README.md

 ## Debug